Skip to content

 Case studiesSelected work

-Some of the work I'm most proud of, with the problem, the constraints, and what I actually did about it.
+Some of the work I'm most proud of.
+The summary is the short version; open one for the problem, the constraints, and what I actually did about it.

 Catching a HIPAA risk before it shipped